folio-org/stripes-components/lib/AppIcon/readme.md

 -- | -- | --
 app | string | The lowercased name of an app, e.g. "users" or "inventory".
 It will get the icon from metadata located in the stripes-object which should be available in React Context. iconKey | string | A specific icon-key for apps with multiple icons.
-Defaults to "app" which corresponds to the required default app-icon of an app. icon | object | Icon in form of an object size | string | Determines the size of the icon. (small, medium, large) style | object | For adding custom style to component
+Defaults to "app" which corresponds to the required default app-icon of an app. iconAriaHidden | bool | Applies aria-hidden to the icon element icon | object | Icon in form of an object size | string | Determines the size of the icon. (small, medium, large) style | object | For adding custom style to component